-For a confidential discussion about the role, please contact Dr Emma Aisbett, Grand Challenges Transdisciplinary Research Leader or Associate Professor Janet Hunt, Deputy Director, CAEPR.
+For a confidential discussion about the role, please contact Dr Emma Aisbett, Grand Challenges Transdisciplinary Research Leader.

 To submit an application for this role, please provide the following information in Microsoft Word format:

 A candidate statement which outlines both your vision for the role and an overview of your experience and skills as it relates to the parameters of the role and selection criteria.